Sound masking

 Sound masking is the inclusion of generated sound (commonly, though inaccurately, referred to as "white noise" or "pink noise") into an environment to mask unwanted sound.
 It relies on auditory masking.
 Sound masking is not a form of active noise control (noise cancellation technique); however, it can reduce or eliminate the perception of sound.
 Sound masking is applied to an entire area to improve acoustical satisfaction, thus improving the acoustical privacy of the space.
 This can help an individual focus and thereby enhance productivity.

 Architectural acoustics

 Sound masking means controlling background sounds in a developed environment.
-It is significant and prioritizes modifying the background sound (in contrast to background noise); however, there is substantial evidence produced and published by Banneker (BBN) and Kavanaugh (et al., 1962 Speech Privacy in Buildings) indicating that acoustical satisfaction within a space cannot be guaranteed without consideration of the three principal parameters of architectural acoustical design, formalized and established in the early 1900s by Sabine.
+It is significant and prioritizes modifying the background sound (in contrast to background noise); however, there is substantial evidence produced and published by Banneker (BBN) and Kavanaugh indicating that acoustical satisfaction within a space cannot be guaranteed without consideration of the three principal parameters of architectural acoustical design, formalized and established in the early 1900s by Sabine.
 The three principal parameters are as follows (known as the 'ABC's' of architectural acoustics):